Miami Construction Accident Attorneys

 - Forcing workers to work on an unsafe timetable

 - Improperly-maintained dangerous equipment

-Our firm has been serving injured workers since 1984.
-Our greatest reward is helping injured workers improve their lives and find hope for the future.
+At Stewart Tilghman Fox Bianchi & Cain, P.A, our Miami personal injury attorneys are proud to have been serving injured workers since 1984.
+Our greatest reward is helping workers improve their lives and find hope for the future.
 We understand that when we speak with a client, they're going through the toughest times of their lives; they need more than legal service.
 They need compassion, understanding, and genuine empathy.
-That's exactly what we provide.
+That's what we provide.

 Call (305) 770-6335 to schedule a free consultation.
-We look forward to helping you reclaim your life and your health.
+Our Miami construction accident lawyers look forward to helping you reclaim your life.